Alfresco/alfresco-extension-inspector/README.md

 ## License
 This project is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) license.
-If you are an Enterprise customer check the [Support](#alfresco-enterprise-customers-and-partners-support) section.
+If you are an Enterprise customer check with [Alfresco Support](http://support.alfresco.com).

 ## Packaging